nibrahimb1993/django_tutorial/README.md

 # Django tutorial

+## Requirements

+- Broker for Celery (RabbitMQ or Redis), we are using RabbitMQ from docker image.

 ## Commands
 - To create user run in shell: `python manage.py createsuperuser`
 - To update `requirements.tx` file: `pip freeze-> requirements.txt`, and to install from it: `pip install -r requirements.txt`